pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 ### Custom Persistence Methods

 As mentioned above, developers can also implement custom persistence methods.
 The **_collection** property can be used to access data objects from within such methods.
-Below is an example of a custom **get_one_by_udi** persistence method.
+Below is an example of a custom **getOneByUdi** persistence method.

 {{< tabsection >}}
    {{< include "./__code12_node.md" >}}